marcusburghardt/complytime-demos/README.md

-│ ├── populate_ansible_inventory.sh # Script to collect information for Vagrant VM and populate the Ansible inventory │ └── Vagrantfile                   # Vagrant instructions to create a local VM ├── scripts/                        # Supporting scripts (WIP) └── README.md                       # Main file to centralize instructions and other relevant information for demos.s
+│ ├── populate_ansible_inventory.sh # Script to collect information for Vagrant VM and populate the Ansible inventory │ └── Vagrantfile                   # Vagrant instructions to create a local VM ├── scripts/                        # Supporting scripts (WIP) ├── CONTENT_TRANSFORMATION.md       # Examples of commands used in trestle-bot to generate OSCAL content based in ComplianceAsCode/content
+└── README.md                       # Main file to centralize instructions and other relevant information for demos.s
 ```